 In contrast to trying to order pizza, ordering off of Amazon itself was significantly easier.
 There is no need to download any additional app or add new skills.
 By simply saying “Alexa, order coffee” she then cited the last Amazon order that was placed and asked if that was the order we would like to place.
 After the order was placed, the coffee arrived at our office two days later!
 We also asked Alexa to order us a stapler and she offered us the Top Result on Amazon, along with the item’s price.

 We are still figuring out the best ways to optimize our Alexa usage to benefit our everyone in our office.
 Next we will attempt to get Alexa to call us an Uber, and even more exciting, to turn on and off the light.
-If we're getting crazy, control the thermostat.
+And while we're getting crazy, also control the thermostat.
 More updates to follow!

 READ MORE: A Day in the Life with an Apple Watch, 3 Tips to Activate the Innovative Side of your Employees , A Brief History of Human-Computer Interaction, What You Should Know About ZeroUI, Tamagotchi Gestures and UX Design, What is Conversational UI?